 Preserving Federal Court Review in Bivens/FTCA Cases

-The LAC, along with the National Immigration Project of the National Lawyers Guild, is seeking to preserve federal court review of damages actions brought by noncitizens in immigration custody.
-In damages actions brought under Bivens v.
+The Council, along with the National Immigration Project of the National Lawyers Guild (NIP), is seeking to preserve federal court review of damages actions brought by noncitizens for abuse of authority of immigration agents.
+In actions brought under Bivens v.
 Six Unknown Named Agents of the Federal Bureau of Narcotics, 403 U.S. 388 (1971) and the Federal Tort Claims Act (FTCA), the government has argued that INA § 242(g) bars the court’s review of damages claims brought against federal immigration officers because they involve the “commencement” of removal proceedings, adjudication of removal cases, or execution of removal orders.
 It also has argued that a Bivens action is not the appropriate remedy in the context of removal proceedings.
-The LAC argues that Bivens is an appropriate and available remedy for constitutional violations committed by federal immigration officers, and that the government’s argument would create virtual blanket immunity to Border Patrol and other federal immigration officers.
+The Council argues that Bivens is an appropriate and available remedy for constitutional violations committed by federal immigration officers, and that the government’s argument would create virtual blanket immunity to Border Patrol and other federal immigration officers.
 In FTCA cases, the government makes similar arguments about an alleged lack of jurisdiction.

 Felix Garcia v.
-The United States of America, et al, No. 10 CV 5610 (E.D.N.Y. amici brief filed April 19, 2012).
-The LAC and the National Immigration Project of the National Lawyers Guild filed an amici brief urging the court to find it has jurisdiction over a damages suit brought by an LPR against CBP and ICE.
-The plaintiff was wrongfully detained for seven days, physically abused, and denied medical attention by federal immigration officers
+The United States of America, et al, No. 10 CV 5610 (E.D.N.Y. amicus brief filed April 19, 2012).
+The Council and the National Immigration Project of the National Lawyers Guild filed an amicus brief urging the court to find it has jurisdiction over a damages suit brought by an LPR against CBP and ICE.
+The plaintiff was wrongfully detained for seven days, physically abused, and denied medical attention by federal immigration officers.